Rules of the Game Tūkstantis

 Player C in this case has the highest value card – the ace (11 points).
 He plays it on the table, wins the trick, and starts a new round.

-Another important moment in the game is that you can score points by having the mentioned pairs of king and queen.
+Another important moment in the game is that you can score points by having the already mentioned pairs of king and queen.

 The next move must be made with the king of clubs and other club trumps.